MoOx/pjax/README.md

 })
 ```

-This will enable Pjax on all links and designate the part to replace using CSS selectors `"title", ".my-Header", ".my-Content", ".my-Sidebar"`.
+This will enable Pjax on all links, and designate the part to replace using CSS selectors `"title", ".my-Header", ".my-Content", ".my-Sidebar"`.

 For some reason, you might want to just target some elements to apply Pjax behavior.
-In that case, you can 2 differents things:
+In that case, you can do two different things:

-- use a custom selector like "a.js-Pjax" or ".js-Pjax a" depending on what you want.
+- Use a custom selector like "a.js-Pjax" or ".js-Pjax a" depending on what you want.
-- override `Pjax.prototype.getElements` that just basically `querSelectorAll` the `elements` option.
+- Override `Pjax.prototype.getElements` that just basically `querySelectorAll` the `elements` option.
 In this function you just need to return a `NodeList`.

 ```js
 // use case 1